gpiozero/gpiozero/docs/remote_gpio.rst

 You can, of course, continue to create gpiozero device objects as normal, and create others using remote pins.
-For example, if run on a Raspberry Pi, the following script will flash an LED on the host Pi, and also on another Pi on the network:
+For example, if run on a Raspberry Pi, the following script will flash an LED on the controller Pi, and also on another Pi on the network:

 .. literalinclude:: examples/led_remote_3.py